 Astringent Persimmon Varieties:

 What does it mean when we state that a persimmon fruit is ‘astringent?’
 An astringent persimmon is a fruit with high tannin content.
 This tannin makes the unripe fruit extremely bitter.
-When consumed unripe, your mouth will pucker and you may experience a dry-mouth and numbing sensation.
+When consumed unripe, your mouth will pucker and you may experience dry-mouth and a numbing sensation.
 While non-astringent persimmons can be eaten fresh from the tree, the astringent varieties need to be picked and ripened until soft and mushy.
 When ripe, the fruit’s flesh becomes thick and jelly-like.
 Instead of bitter and sour, it will taste delightfully sweet.

 The most famous types of astringent persimmons are of the Diopyros Kaki variety.
 The common term for these is oriental persimmons.
 The oriental persimmon is native to China and Northeast India.
 Otherwise known as the Chinese, Japanese, or Korean persimmon, you will find them grown in most East Asian countries.
 The fruits are sweet, tangy, and have a slightly spicy flavor.